dzaba1/Alptulupta/README.md

 ![alptulupta](https://user-images.githubusercontent.com/29174487/141289663-123af068-2bea-4d54-b303-f0152bbea7fb.png)

 Simple basher for small children.
+Supports keyboard, mouse and pad (tested on the XBox one)

 I tried to cut of every special char hit.
 Usually works.
 Watch out for some NVIDIA shells and Ctrl+Alt+Delete